 The dam has spillways where water is sometimes released to fall to the downstream river, or where a full reservoir overflows.
 The tower is normally close to the dam, and contains the pipes that take water off for use, whether that’s to be processed for drinking or for hydro-electric power.
 There might be a single pipe, or several taking water from different depths.
-So if you do decide to sneak a cheeky dip in a reservoir it makes sense to give those areas a wide berth.
+So if you do decide to swim in a reservoir be sure to give those areas a wide berth.

 Also be wary of swimming downstream from reservoirs for similar reasons.

 Aerators function to mix thermal layers in summer in some reservoirs.
 We understand they should be marked with buoys.
 The danger in the area of aerators is a sudden loss of buoyancy caused by the air bubbles in the water.
 They are best avoided.

 There is no reason why we should not have access to swim in reservoirs, with appropriate information on specific risks.
 However be aware of legalities in your area.

 The case for access to swim at reservoirs is shared by OSS campaigner, Owen Hayman, 16 reasons for swimming access in reservoirs, while also dispelling many myths.

 Join the Inland Access Group – The Outdoor Swimming Society if you want to push for better access or want advice in negotiating access in your area.

 Download The OSS Access Guide to establishing new inland bathing areas, which includes examples where access to reservoirs and other waters has been negotiated by the group.